pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 ### Higher density constructions
 Continuing on the above point, new constructions should also be incentivized to accommodate a higher number of people.
 This can be achieved by building closer - reducing the distance between houses and using more of the area - but might lead to more sealed areas, reducing green [11].
 Another proven solution could be to build higher.
 But that means height restriction, which exist in Hamburg and other European cities, must be removed or at least eased.

 A counter argument to this scenario would be the destruction or at least decay of the often old, historic city image when building large, modern buildings.
-One measurement to reduce that effect could be to force developers to keep the design of the lower levels in the same style of the surrounding area.
+One measurement to reduce that effect could be to force developers to keep the design of the lower levels in the same style as the surrounding area.
 Another problem with higher density buildings is that they target specific social groups.
 In one case, they are planed for low-income families in the context of political decisions to provide affordable homes.
 But having a high density of these units might cause ghetto creation.
 On the other hand, speculators and developers might target the opposite spectrum of high-income people and lead again to homogenous societal groups within the city.
 A desirable solution should enforce buildings with a heterogenous composition of people.
 I have to see if I find the time to take a look into this topic and work out some resources.
 For now this paragraph is more an opinion than based on facts.

 A final note on higher density buildings: These buildings could also have a positive effect on the percentage of green in a city by incorporating new city gardening concepts [12].

 ### Subsidize rent unit creation
-Staying with the large buildings idea one could ask *How do you make sure that the composition of people is heterogeneous?* Developers need to pay a high price to build large buildings like skyscrapers and have earn a return for their investments.
+Staying with the large buildings idea one could ask *How do you make sure that the composition of people is heterogeneous?* Developers need to pay a high price to build large buildings like skyscrapers and have to earn a return for their investments.
 One way could be to subsidize a percentage of the apartments when used for low-income/median-income groups.
 There could be subsidiaries for property taxes or income taxes on rent.
 Of course, there is no guarantee that investors and developers plan for low/medium range units just because of subsidies.
 Adding enforcement by requiring a minimum number of such units could help.

 Furthermore, a push to modular tower constructions could help to cut the cost [13].

 ### Restrict real-estate speculation
 One point I hadn't look into yet is real-estate speculation.
 Investors plan new buildings or buy and upgrade old ones not to accommodate the cities and residents needs but to improve return-on-investment.
 An exemplary behaviour could be the destruction of low/medium price rent units to create high-end apartments.
 To control speculation restrictions on land ownership could be put.
-Only if a person has citizenship, she is allowed to own land.
-But land might be owned by companies and here it becomes tricky.
+Only if a person has citizenship, she is allowed to own property.
+But it might be owned by companies and here it becomes tricky.
 I don't see a way how a city or country enforces a company structure that prevents foreign money to invest in the local market.
 Furthermore, it also runs under the assumption that local people and companies aren't speculating on real-estate.
 And finally, by restricting the inflow of investments a city might harm its own growth as new buildings might not get constructed.

 ### City led development
 The city itself can enter the real-estate market and develop rent-units.
 By doing so it can offer living space to a lower price rate than the actual market value.
 Hamburg is doing that for all income groups [15].
 But we have to keep in mind that the city can lower rents to a point were the units are not profitable anymore simple by subsidizing it and thus getting a market advantage.
 Private landlords might not be able to gain a profit in this scenario and either let their property decay or stop constructing new buildings.
 Which in turn could lead to a reduction in supply and could drive prices up, even more.